Number of pupils and pupil premium grant (PPG) received:

 Pupil Premium is an additional grant given to students who:

 At Outwood Academy Adwick we have developed many robust intervention strategies over a number of years; all of which are designed to support each individual student to achieve their potential.
-Our aim is to ‘narrow the gap’ between different groups of students and fulfil one of our core aims “to raise standards for all students by sustaining and enhancing performance and to develop the whole child”.
+Our aim is to ‘narrow the gap’ between different groups of students and fulfill one of our core aims “to raise standards for all students by sustaining and enhancing performance and to develop the whole child”.

 Current barriers to education at Outwood Academy Adwick are listed below: